Yuwaya Ngarra-li: A Community-led Partnership to Improve Wellbeing and Pathways out of the Criminal Justice System for Aboriginal People

 Aboriginal people with mental health and addiction issues and cognitive impairment often end up in the criminal justice system in the absence of early intervention or community-based services or support.
 There are particular challenges facing Aboriginal people in remote areas, where police are often the only ‘frontline’ workers funded 24 hours a day and few specialist diversion or post-release services are available.
 This panel will discuss a partnership between the Dharriwaa Elders Group (DEG) and UNSW that has grown from a qualitative research project undertaken in Walgett, NSW, that documented how prisons have become the institutions of default for many Aboriginal people with mental and cognitive disability from disadvantaged backgrounds.
 The Yuwaya Ngarra-li partnership aims to support a community-led response to the criminalisation of Aboriginal people that is holistic, culturally connected, rights-based and strengths-focused.
 Our panel is made up of a Gamilaraay Elder, lawyer and Secretary of the Dharriwaa Elders Group; an Aboriginal lawyer and Yuwaya Ngarra-li partnership manager at UNSW; non-Aboriginal Yuwaya Ngarra-li partnership manager at the Dharriwaa Elders Group; an Aboriginal AOD case worker in Walgett; and non-Aboriginal Yuwaya Ngarra-li research and evaluation director at UNSW.
 We will talk about our recent work engaging with police, court, legal, justice, education and health services in Walgett to improve the wellbeing and life pathways for Aboriginal people in Walgett, working together towards the Elders vision to restore a robust belonging to thriving families, community and country.

-Gamilaraay Elder, lawyer, Secretary of the Dharriwaa Elders Group
+Speaker of of the Dhariwaa Elders Group

 Project Manager, Yuwaya Ngarra-li